mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``int``
 Default     ``0``
-Description Minimum wait time in seconds before any API request.
+Description Minimum wait time in seconds before API requests.

             Note: This value will internally be rounded up to the next power of 2.